kevchu3/oc-mirror-v2-integrated-registry/README.md

 ## Applying ImageDigestMirrorSet

 After the content has been mirrored, the ImageDigestMirrorSet can be applied.
 An example [imagedigestmirrorset.yaml](idms/imagedigestmirrorset.yaml) has been provided and should be customized.
-Applying and updating this manifest will cordon and drain nodes, and I've customized the manifest to be resilient across OpenShift upgrades to reduce the cordon and drain activities.
+Per the [official documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/images/image-configuration#images-configuration-registry-mirror-configuring_image-configuration):
+> After the object is created, the Machine Config Operator (MCO) drains the nodes for ImageTagMirrorSet objects only.
+The MCO does not drain the nodes for ImageDigestMirrorSet and ImageContentSourcePolicy objects.

 ```
 oc apply -f idms/imagedigestmirrorset.yaml